Why Franchising? Discover How the Franchise Business Model Works

 Support and encouragement

-Joining a franchise means becoming apart of that network, essentially, a family.
+Joining a franchise means becoming apart of that network, primarily, a family.

 Ethical franchise systems offer support and training as soon as you sign on the dotted line.

-This could be bootcamps, courses, advisors and even a senior member of the franchise helping for the first few weeks of launch.
+This training could be boot camps, courses, advisors and even a senior member of the franchise helping for the first few weeks of launch.

-Support is ongoing, so franchisees can feel comforted that they will not be left to their own devices once the deal is done.
+Support is ongoing, so franchisees can feel comforted that they will not be left to their own devices once the deal gets done.

-Franchisees will also benefit from support from the wider network.
+Franchisees will also benefit from support from the more extensive network.

 As all the franchisees are working under the same brand, it makes sense that they learn from each other to build the brand together.